scottanderson/railroad.studio/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: 🚀 Feature request
 about: Suggest an idea for this project
 title: ''
-labels: ''
+labels: enhancement
 assignees: ''

 ---

+**Attach the save file**
+Add the .sav file to a zip, and attach the .zip file to this issue.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]